 “Just like in baking, building a business is about finding that perfect blend of ingredients, taking the right steps, in the right order, to create something amazing,” added Berk.
 “I am grateful for all of the opportunities and inspiring mentors along the way.”

 So what’s next for Goodie Girl?
 Long-term plans for the business include line extensions, partnerships and more cookies.
-Just launched: New Chocolate Slims and Vanilla Slims, a riff off the best-selling Mint variety.
+Just launched: Fudge Striped-Another better-for-you gluten-free twist on a classic to devour.
+And stay tuned for our latest flavor to hit the shelves in early 2018 gluten-free Chocolate Creme Sandwich cookies.

 “You can’t deny it,” says Berk.
 “There’s nothing like a good cookie to put a smile on someone’s face.”